mrocklin/mrocklin.github.io/_sources/usage-based-pricing.md.txt

 4. They're working out fantastically well (new!)

 Hooray 🎉!
-The bottom of our funnel now flows decently and our revenue is dramatically increasing (easy to increase a lot when it's low 🙂)
+The bottom of our funnel now flows decently and our revenue is dramatically increasing (easy to increase dramatically when it starts low 🙂)

 However, now we have a differet problem.
-Pricing.
-Today our biggest problem is figuring out pricing so that we capture a more of the value we generate for customers while also making them feel good about paying us.
+Pricing!
+Today our biggest problem is figuring out how to capture more of the value we generate for customers while also making them feel good about paying us.
 This problem is tricky.

 Today, we do usage-based pricing.
 This was good for a while, but ended up being a bit of a dead end for us.
 Let's talk through why.